M134 Minigun: Background: electrically driven Gatling gun

-The ancestor to the modern minigun was a hand cranked mechanical device invented in the 1860s by Richard Jordan Gatling.
-He later replaced the hand-cranked mechanism of a rifle-caliber Gatling gun with an electric motor, a relatively new invention at the time.
-Even after Gatling slowed the mechanism, the new electric-powered Gatling gun had a theoretical rate of fire of 3,000 rounds per minute, roughly three times the rate of a typical modern, single-barreled machine gun.
-Gatling's electric-powered design received U.S. Patent #502,185 on July 25, 1893.
+The ancestor to the modern minigun was the hand cranked mechanical Gatling gun invented in the 1860s by Richard Jordan Gatling.
+He later replaced the hand-cranked mechanism with an electric motor, a relatively new invention at the time.
+Even after Gatling slowed the mechanism, the new electrically powered Gatling gun had a theoretical rate of fire of 3,000 rounds per minute, roughly three times the rate of a typical modern, single-barreled machine gun.
+Gatling's design received U.S. Patent #502,185 on July 25, 1893.
 Despite his improvements, the Gatling gun fell into disuse after cheaper, lighter-weight, recoil and gas operated machine guns were invented; Gatling himself went bankrupt for a period.

 During World War I, several German companies were working on externally powered guns for use in aircraft.
-Of those, the best-known today is perhaps the Fokker-Leimberger, an externally powered 12-barrel rotary gun using the 7.92×57mm Mauser round; it was claimed to be capable of firing over 7,000 rpm, but suffered from frequent cartridge-case ruptures due to its "nutcracker" rotary split-breech design, which is fairly different from that of conventional rotary gun designs.
+One of these designs was the Fokker-Leimberger, an externally powered 12-barrel rotary gun using the 7.92×57mm Mauser round; it was claimed to be capable of firing over 7,000 rpm, but suffered from frequent cartridge-case ruptures due to its "nutcracker" rotary split-breech design, which is different from that of conventional rotary gun designs.
 None of these German guns went into production during the war, although a competing Siemens prototype (possibly using a different action), which was tried on the Western Front, scored a victory in aerial combat.
 The British also experimented with this type of split-breech during the 1950s, but they were also unsuccessful.